riceissa/computing-notes/windows10-wsl2-mysql-auto-start.md

-# Auto-starting MySQL on WSL2 in Windows 10
+# Automatically starting MySQL on WSL2 in Windows 10 whenever WSL starts up

 After trying a bunch of solutions I found online, the only one that worked is to add the following to my `~/.bashrc`: